GaloisInc/ivorylang-org/pages/ivory-reference.md

 for the whole lifetime of the Ivory program.
 The Global area is abbreviated to `G` when it appears in a reference's type.

-The second area is the Stack area (abbreviate `S`).
+The second area is the Stack area (abbreviated `S`).
 Each function gets its own Stack area and this area refers to the stack space of the C stack for the function.